eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

 The wallet application, and the operating system on which it runs, must be reproducible-build, turtles all the way down.
 The hardware wallet's firmware must also be reproducable-build, for exactly the same reasons.

-## 2. A hardware wallet generally does not increase security of funds
+## 2. A hardware wallet is an strong attack magnet

+Billions of dollars are at stake.
+Attackers will try to abscond with funds stored in hardware wallets by subverting its firmware with malware.

 In theory the Trezor hardware wallet comes preinstalled with reproducable-build firmware.